Architecture Intermediate 8 min

 subgraph K8s["☸️ Kubernetes Cluster"]

-subgraph Staging["archives-staging namespace"]
+subgraph Staging["myapp-staging namespace"]

 BotSvc[Telegram Bot Service]